1707073Jafril/password-manager/README.md

-# Password Manager: A Simple C++ Password Manager Using OOP, Database, CRUD Operations, and Hashing
+# Pass-Vault: A Simple C++ Password Manager Using OOP, Database, CRUD Operations, and Hashing

 ## Features
 - Authentication